ScanxTaz/openhab1-addons/bundles/binding/org.openhab.binding.wol/README.md

 wol="<broadcast-IP>#<macaddress>"
 ```

+NOTE: The `<broadcast-IP>` address is the address of the subnet (usually --and depending your need-- take your IP,remove the digit after the last point and replace by 255.
+E.g : If your IP is 192.168.0.12, your subnet mask would certainly be 192.168.0.255).
+This is NOT the IP of the machine you want to wake up.

-NOTE: The `<broadcast-IP>` address is not the one from the machine you want to wake up - this is identified by MAC address.
-IP is the broadcast IP from the SubNet; Here some examples for a typical C class network: - 192.168.1.255 for the destination IP 192.168.1.10 - or 127.0.0.255 for 127.0.0.15.
+`<macaddress`> is the mac adress of the machine's network card you want to wakeup.

+Here some examples for a typical C class network: - 192.168.1.255 for the destination IP 192.168.1.10 - or 127.0.0.255 for 127.0.0.15.

 Here are some examples of valid binding configuration strings: